Chiroyce1/Chiroyce1/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Python and JavaScript!
+- 📱 You can contact me on my [GitHub discussion](https://github.com/Chiroyce1/Chiroyce1/discussions/).
 - 🌱 I’m currently learning about GitHub and it's features!
 - 💻 Here is some software that I use